Romanesque architecture in Spain: Buttresses

 Buttresses are continuous thick vertical walls that are placed at the sides of an arch or vault to counteract attacks.
 They were also placed on the outer walls of the naves of churches or cloisters.
-In Romanesque architecture are always visible is one of the elements that characterize it, especially in Spanish architecture, except in the Catalonia area where construction was done adopting a greater thickness of the walls.
+In Romanesque architecture they are visible is one of the elements that characterize it, especially in Spanish architecture, except in the Catalonia area where construction was done adopting a greater thickness of the walls.

 Covers

 The buildings were covered with a roof that could be made of different materials: